rob-sil/fast_math/README.md

 ### `math.fsum` and Performance

-The Python standard library implements [`math.fsum`](https://docs.python.org/3/library/math.html#math.fsum), which calculates the sum of floating-point numbers accurately.
+The Python standard library implements [`math.fsum`](https://docs.python.org/3/library/math.html#math.fsum), which calculates the sum of floating-point numbers accurately (up to possible error in the last digit).
 However, `fsum` is significantly slower than `numpy.sum`,  possibly 100-200 times slower, which may not be practical for scientific computing on large arrays.

 ## Installation